-An EEPROM download results in a transfer of data from the EEPROM to the device register map.
+An EEPROM download results in data transfer from the EEPROM to the device register map.
 To download data, the user sets the autoclearing load from EEPROM bit (Register 0x0E03, Bit 1).
 This commands the controller to initiate the EEPROM download process.
 During download, the controller reads the EEPROM data byte by byte, incrementing the EEPROM address pointer as it goes, until it reaches an end instruction.
 As the controller reads the EEPROM data, it executes the stored instructions, which includes transferring stored data to the device settings portion of the register map whenever it encounters a data instruction.
 When an EEPROM save/load transfer is complete, wait a minimum of 10 μs before starting the next EEPROM save/load transfer.

-Note that conditional processing is applicable only when downloading (see the EEPROM Conditional Processing section).
+Note that conditional processing (see the EEPROM Conditional Processing section) is only applicable when downloading.